scaleoutsystems/fedn/README.rst

 FEDn: An enterprise-ready federated learning framework
 -------------------------------------------------------

 Our goal is to provide a federated learning framework that is both secure, scalable and easy-to-use.
 We believe that that minimal code change should be needed to progress from early proof-of-concepts to production.
-This is reflected in our core design principles:
+This is reflected in our core design:

 -  **Minimal server-side complexity for the end-user**.
 Running a proper distributed FL deployment is hard.
 With FEDn Studio we seek to handle all server-side complexity and provide both a UI, a REST API and a Python interface to help users manage FL experiments and track metrics in real time.

+-  **Secure by design.** FL clients do not need to open any ingress ports.
+Industry-standard communication protocols (gRPC) and token-based authentication and RBAC (Jason Web Tokens) provides flexible integration in a range of production environments.

 -  **ML-framework agnostic**.
 A black-box client-side design lets data scientists implement use-cases using their framework of choice.

--  **Secure by design.** FL clients do not need to open any ingress ports.
-Industry-standard communication protocols (gRPC) and token-based authentication and RBAC (Jason Web Tokens) provides flexible integration in a range of production environments.

 -  **Cloud native.** By following cloud native design principles, we ensure a wide range of deployment options including private cloud and on-premise infrastructure.